 On May 10, 1940 Ramazzotti made his professional debut as a shortstop with the Johnstown Johnnies.
 He made a big impression in that first game hitting a grand slam to help the Johnnies in their 15-8 win over McKeesport.
 His debut season ended with 143 hits, thirty doubles, six triples and eleven homeruns.

-The following year, Ramazzotti was moved to the Triple A team of the St. Paul Saints, where his season came to an abrupt end on Thursday, August 7 – a night that almost cost him his life.
+The following year, Ramazzotti was sent to the St. Paul Saints, where his season came to an abrupt end on Thursday, August 7 – a night that almost cost him his life.
 The Saints were playing the Columbus Redbirds when Ramazzotti was hit in the left temple by a fastball pitched by Otey Clark.
 Ramazzotti’s skull was fractured in three places and he was listed as serious, but stable condition.
 On Saturday August 9, it was discovered he had a blood clot in his brain and had to be operated on.
 The surgery was successful and Ramazzotti returned to Altoona to recover.
 In January 1948 it was discovered the blood clot had returned and after another surgery, he had a metal plate placed in his head.

 Then July 2, 1950 happened.